a-sit-plus/gradle-conventions-plugin/README.md

 ```

 The composite build approach provides more flexibility and makes sense when contributing to or this plugin.
-Including plugins through composite builds works even in settings here the Kotlin Grade plugin would otherwise fail to
+Including plugins through composite builds works even in settings here the Kotlin Gradle plugin would otherwise fail to
 handle
 composite builds correctly (such as, when depending on a multiplatform library in an Android project).
 If, for example, you are developing a large piece of software, consisting of many individual Gradle projects, that